 The road to net zero

-We are using a new type of asphalt incorporating aggregate designed to lower the carbon footprint as part of our resurfacing works at Elvet Hill in Durham.
+We have used a new type of asphalt incorporating aggregate designed to lower the carbon footprint as part of our resurfacing works at Elvet Hill in Durham.

 The new road resurfacing material which enables the production of net zero asphalt has been used in the UK, for the first time, in County Durham.